 Germany remains one of Latvia’s principal trading partners.
 Germany is also among the leading direct investors in Latvia.
 Some 1200 companies with German capital interest are active in Latvia, mainly in the metal processing, service and commercial sectors.
 The German-Baltic Chamber of Commerce offers German businesses a direct contact partner in Riga.
 Germany is also a priority partner of Latvia in vocational training and through the Chamber of Commerce provides the Latvian Government with expertise in this area.

-Bilateral agreements have been concluded on the protection and promotion of investments (April 1993), air, sea and road transport (April 1993) and double taxation (February 1997).
+Bilateral agreements have been concluded on the protection and promotion of investments (April 1993), air, sea and road transport (April 1993) and avoidance of double taxation (February 1997).

 Cultural relations between Latvia and Germany are very close.
 For historical reasons, the German language is (still) widely used in the country.
 There is vibrant exchange at both cultural and academic levels.
 The numerous lively twinning arrangements between German and Latvian cities and municipalities and the partnerships between higher education institutions and schools as well as other cultural and social institutions play an important role in the wide-ranging cultural relations between the two countries.
 Cultural workers from the two countries in the spheres of music, theatre, dance, art and literature are closely networked and maintain close contact.
 As host of the World Choir Games and as the European Capital of Culture 2014, Riga enjoyed a particularly high international profile.